benscott/scratchpads-training/advanced-features/citing-scratchpads.rst

 -  The title of the node/page will be used as the title of the created snapshot

--  All snapshots are stored as pdf files with relevant annotation embedded
+-  All snapshots are stored as PDF files with relevant annotation embedded

    .. figure:: /_static/Citemesnapshot.png